 My research focuses on the interwar years in the Middle East; particularly Palestine, and how colonial development sought to alter the water environments of the region.
-My PhD project examines how British colonial authorities sought to develop and control rivers and streams in Palestine during the Mandate, and the legacy this has in the modern region.
+My PhD project examines how British colonial authorities percieved the hydrological environment and sought to develop and control rivers and streams in Palestine during the Mandate, and the legacy this has in the modern region.
 However I am also very interested in comparative study across the region and the wider empire – particularly Iraq and Egypt lie well within my research purview.

 My wider research interests include:

 - Imperial policymaking between the two World Wars